sassoftware/vscode-sas-extension/website/docs/faq.md

 Using PNG output can significantly reduce the size of the generated graph output and help avoid notebook rendering and performance issues when working with large matplotlib or seaborn visualizations.

+### What is the SAS Notebook alternative for the “Refresh Kernel” option in Python Notebooks?

+When hovering over your profile (in the footer of VS Code), you should see a "Close Session" option.
+This will close your current compute session, clear all ongoing processes, and reset any macro variables/function that may have been defined in prior cells.
+You should then be able to re-run the cell, and it will automatically connect you to a brand new session.

 ## Connection issues

 ### How do I get my client ID and secret?